 We will be bringing together the world-class research of Cambridge in technology, engineering and the natural sciences with a deep understanding of the social and political forces that are remaking democracy and generating fundamental challenges for governments across the world.

 Our work reflects a readiness to move away from the technocratic assumption that there are technical fixes or ready-made solutions to intractable challenges arising from resource scarcity.

 The Institute will seek to drive forward research into the growing demand for a more equitable distribution of the world’s natural and social assets and examine the impact that technological change is having on the nature of work, community and consumption around the world.

 Our research is organised into several distinct research programmes, each of which contains a number of particular projects.
 These programmes are designed around some of the major policy challenges of the 21st century and reflect concentrations of research strength within Cambridge.
 Our initial research programmes lie in the following areas:

-Place and public policy, Technology and innovation, Science and the future of democracy and Well-being, progress and public policy.
+Place and public policy, Prosperity and Productivity, and Science and policy.